StormBlade97/portfolio-site/src/pages/index.md

 templateKey: index-page
 greetingLine: Hello
 whoami: I'm Thanh Nguyen
-introduction: Full stack developer • UI designer @ Zalando SE, Finland
+title: Full stack developer • UI designer @ Zalando SE, Finland
+introduction: A curious developer who always strives to deliver astonding result.
+Is an all-rounder capable of streamlining the whole proccess from design to working on a complex microservice stack on the cloud.
 mainskills:
   - React
   - Redux